boscotba/token-efficient-benchmarking/README.md

 ## 1. Introduction

 Large language models have revolutionized natural language processing, demonstrating capabilities across coding, logic, and creative expression.
-Yet, the benchmarks used to evaluate them—such as GLUE, SuperGLUE, or MMLU—primarily measure whether a task is completed correctly, rather than how efficiently it is solved.
+Yet, the benchmarks used to evaluate them, such as GLUE, SuperGLUE, or MMLU, primarily measure whether a task is completed correctly, rather than how efficiently it is solved.
 This narrow focus risks conflating intelligence with computational extravagance, rewarding models that use excessive computation even when more elegant solutions exist.

 Consider the example from Anthropic’s internal evaluations of Claude 3 variants.
 When constrained to a 200-token limit for legal reasoning tasks, one variant experienced only a modest drop in accuracy compared to its unconstrained counterpart.
 This suggests that efficiency and capability need not be at odds; instead, they can be co-designed to yield intelligent behavior within resource constraints.
-The absence of such considerations in mainstream benchmarks creates a distorted view of progress—one that favors verbosity over insight.
+The absence of such considerations in mainstream benchmarks creates a distorted view of progress, one that favors verbosity over insight.

 This paper proposes a paradigm shift: treating token efficiency not as a secondary concern, but as a core criterion in evaluating LLMs.
 By doing so, we aim to incentivize the development of models that solve problems not just correctly, but elegantly and sustainably.